A patient comes to your clinic. They get treated and then they leave. It’s just another day in your clinic and ‘just another patient visit’ right?

 Take a look at this video and you’ll see why creating an unforgettable experience for someone is only limited by your imagination.
 Who knows, the next time a patient has a birthday or an anniversary, this might encourage you and your staff to break into a song and dance.

 Watch the video to see what I am talking about.
-This video was filmed May 23rd (a week ago) and it has been watched over five million times as of this writing.
-A word of caution - it might make you laugh and cry at the same time.
+This video was filmed May 23rd 2012 and it has been watched over thirty one million times as of this writing.
+A word of caution – it might make you laugh and cry at the same time.
 By the way, watch it in full screen to enjoy it to its fullest, you are likely to watch it more than once.